ProgrammersOfVilnius/pov-check-health/check-virtualenvs.rst

 This script cannot deal with a single virtualenv containing multiple Python versions.

-This script will break if you put spaces in your directory names.
+This script will likely break if you put spaces in your directory names.

+If you uninstall a system Python version entirely then any virtualenvs that were based on it will not be found.

 TROUBLESHOOTING